Andy MacLeod

-Andy MacLeod (born 14 March 1969) is a Scottish retired professional footballer.
-Since retirement from the professional game he played semi professional football at Highland league clubs, (Ross County F.C.
-Brora Rangers F.C.
-Wick Academy F.C.
-Foress Mechanics F.C).
-He Managed Brora Rangers F.C. at Highland league level.
+Andy MacLeod (born 14 March 1969) is a Scottish retired professional footballer, having played for Aberdeen in the Scottish Premier League, Fortuna Sittard in the Dutch Eredivisie, and Ross County in the Highland League.
+Since retirement from the professional game he played semi professional football at Highland League clubs, (Ross County, Brora Rangers, Wick Academy and Forres Mechanics).
 Following retirement from football he became a senior manager within the Highland Council.